kailash-manasarovar/statement/docs/preface.md

 Why is anyone's guess.

-If the people of Dénia have ceased to care for the safety and wellbeing of their own offspring, I, a child sexual abuse survivor myself, have not.
+Nevertheless, even if the people of Dénia have ceased to care for the safety and wellbeing of their own offspring, I, a child sexual abuse survivor myself, have not.

 For that reason, the statement is now a book and I'm in the process of filling out the details from the skeleton draft I managed to author in Bangkok in November 2024.